 PRINCIPLES OF SCANDINAVIAN DESIGN

-There’s talk of a ’new chapter’ in the story of Scandinavian style and a clean break from the Mid-century modern’s lessons.
-However, there’s little indication of a marked change in plot.
+There's been considerable discussion about a 'new chapter' in the tale of Scandinavian style and a clear departure from the principles of mid-century modern design.
+Yet, there's minimal evidence of a significant shift in narrative.

 HANS JØRGEN WEGNER'S CH31 AND THE CHAIR AND BØRGE MOGENSENS BM155

 The Scandinavian Modern design aesthetic, originating from the 1950s, is known for its functionalism, democratic values, and natural elements.
 This design principle, synonymous with the Scandinavian aesthetic, is tailored to accommodate life's practicalities, emphasising functionality over the designer's ego.

 As the foundation of Scandinavian Modern design, functionalism focuses on how a product will be used.
 The motivation behind functional design lies in serving the user, rather than showcasing a designer's creative prowess.

 Another significant factor influencing this design aesthetic is the socio-political environment of the Nordic region, encapsulated in the term 'democratic design'.
 Scandinavian Modern design is reflective of the Nordic Model of Social Democracy, underpinned by the 'Law of Jante'.
 This concept emphasises collective welfare over individual superiority, leading to free education, healthcare, and other societal benefits.